 There should be no wait, and the task must begin before the product production begins and should be continued after the product starts getting developed.

-Certainly, there is a need to define how critical a risk can be.
+Certainly, there is a need to define how critical risk can be.
 Generally, project and risk managers are involved in analyzing these ideas, thereby, setting grants to individual risks.

 The team after parsing all the critical risks and quantifying them should apply robust methods to evaluate which risks need to be addressed and in how much detail.